vishvAsa/vishvAsa.github.io/content/conversations/YT/ramAnujIyam/2025-06-27_jagad-upAdAna-kAraNam.md

 45:50 - shAnkara-**bhaichAra** vs prachChanna-bauddha appellation.
 Contrast with mAdhva-bhaichAra.
 52:00 - **Conclusion & Encouragement** - Ok to have new philosophy.
 Be bold, own up.
 Freshness and honesty inspiring.
 5 original thinkers cancel each others' errors?!

 Addendum - shrI KK told me that people will easily identify the people involved, "the video is public and you can do what you want".
-So, here are the links to the original discussions involving shrI paNDita-ratnam Kothimangalam KS varadAchArya (kottamangalam KS varadAchAr) -
+So, here are the links to the original discussions involving shrI paNDita-ratnam Kothimangalam KS varadAchArya (kottimangalam KS varadAchAr) -
 (https://www.youtube.com/watch?v=oPd-sUXpFqI)
 (https://www.youtube.com/watch?v=PQTxSnNR-2o)